MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/quickstart-groundedness.md

 | -**`reason`** |  Offers explanations for detected ungroundedness. | String  |

-## Check groundedness with new correction feature
+## Check groundedness with the correction feature
-The Groundedness Detection API now includes a correction feature that automatically corrects any detected ungroundedness in the text based on the provided grounding sources.
+The groundedness detection API includes a correction feature that automatically corrects any detected ungroundedness in the text based on the provided grounding sources.
 When the correction feature is enabled, the response includes a `corrected Text` field that presents the corrected text aligned with the grounding sources.

-Below, we explore several common scenarios to help you understand how and when to apply these features to achieve the best outcomes.
+Below, see several common scenarios that illustrate how and when to apply these features to achieve the best outcomes.

 ### Bring your own GPT deployment

 > [!TIP]
 > Currently, the correction feature supports only Azure OpenAI GPT-4 Turbo (1106-preview) resources.
 To minimize latency and adhere to data privacy guidelines, it's recommended to deploy your GPT-4 Turbo (1106-preview) resources in the same region as your content safety resources.
 For more details on data privacy, please refer to the Data, privacy and security guidelines for Azure OpenAI Service and Data, privacy, and security for Azure AI Content Safety.